 - 1/2 cup purple cabbage, shredded

-- To assemble your bowl, place spinach on the bottom, and top with shredded cabbage, quinoa, sliced avocado, sweet potato, and chickpeas.
+- To assemble your bowl, place quinoa on the bottom, and top with shredded cabbage, kale, quinoa, sliced avocado, sweet potato, and chickpeas.
 Top with the tahini dressing

 - Saturated Fat: 2g